Mah-Jongg (lemur)

-Mah-Jongg was a ring-tailed lemur owned by Sir Stephen Lewis Courtauld MC FRGS and Lady Virginia Courtauld (née Peirano).
+Mah-Jongg was a ring-tailed lemur owned by Sir Stephen Lewis Courtauld MC FRGS and Lady Virginia Courtauld.

 Biography

 Mah-Jongg, known as Jongy, was purchased at Harrods, one of London's most upmarket department stores, in 1923 and lived with the Courtaulds for fifteen years, accompanying the couple on their travels and changes of residence.
 Jongy died at their home, Eltham Palace, Greenwich, in 1938.
 Jongy had his own room there, which, like the rest of the house, was centrally heated – an innovation for its time.
 The room had a bamboo ladder that accessed the entrance to the house.

 Artistic representations

 The Courtaulds refurbished Eltham Palace in the 1920s into an Art Deco mansion for entertaining, and had Jongy's likeness incorporated into artistic details.
 In the Billiard Room, a mural of St Cecilia, painted by Mary Adshead, features a lemur perched on the ledge between two painted columns.
 Jongy is featured in carved wooden roof bosses in the north bay of the Great Hall.
 In Leonard Campbell Taylor's portrait of the Courtaulds in the music room of their London townhouse (47 Grosvenor Square), Jongy sits next to Virginia, on the arm of her chair.
 Jongy's memorial consisted of a banded obelisk (in imitation of his tail) and a lead relief of the lemur.
 It was initially located at Eltham Palace but is now at the Courtaulds’ last home, La Rochelle in Southern Rhodesia, now Zimbabwe.